aaronbloomfield/pdr/tutorials/02-lldb/index.md

 run 100 test1.dat
 ```

+Note, however, that the prog1 that we are editing here does not need any comand line parameters.

 ### Where Am I?
 Where Did It Crash? ###

 Under UNIX, one of the most frustrating things about running C or C++ programs is that they normally give little useful information when they crash -- usually they just say, 'segmentation fault'.
 Part of the reason is that by default the executable file doesn't include information about the source code that is needed to print an error message (like the line number).

 But when you run a program inside a debugger, you can easily see what the current line is when a program crashes.
-Type `f` or `list` to see the current and surrounding lines.
+Type `f` to see the current and surrounding lines.

 More usefully, you can see a list of the function calls that led you to this point in your program.
 Your program may have died deep inside a function that is called many times in your program, and you need to know which sequence of nested functions calls led to the failure.
 In the command-line mode, type `backtrace` or `bt` to show this list.
-IMPORTANT: this command is one of the most important and useful debugging commands you'll see in this lesson.
+IMPORTANT: this command is one of the most important and useful debugging commands you'll see in this lesson!

 While we're talking about reaching a point in a sequence of nested function calls, sometimes in lldb you will need to understand the concept of frames.
 When a program stops, you can examine local variables, view lines of code, etc.  that are local to that function.
 If you need to move up to the function that called this one, you need to move up to the higher frame using the `up` command to debug there.
 The `down` command moves you back down a frame towards where you started.
 The up and down commands let you move up and down the calling stack (of nested function calls) so you can issue debug commands about the function that's "active" at each level.